Miguel Rojas Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Royals pitching staff ranks 22nd in MLB.
+- The Royals pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Royals have a 5.22 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have a 5.20 team ERA that ranks 28th across all MLB pitching staffs.

-- Royals pitchers combine to rank 18th in baseball in home runs allowed (96 total, 1.2 per game).
+- The Royals rank 18th in baseball in home runs allowed (96 total, 1.2 per game).

-- Lynch gets the start for the Royals, his seventh of the season.
-He is 1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched.
+- Singer gets the start for the Royals, his 17th of the season.
+He is 4-7 with a 5.88 ERA and 70 strikeouts in 82 2/3 innings pitched.

-- The lefty's last time out came on Sunday against the Tampa Bay Rays, when he went six innings, surrendering one earned run while giving up six hits.
+- The righty's last appearance was on Wednesday against the Cleveland Guardians, when he went six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.